superpaul/style-guide/sunstarcebunewsstyle.md

 **stand out** (verb), **standout** (noun, adjective)

+**startup** not **start-up** A company that is at the early stage of its operations.
+Most startups in the news today are technology-based companies.

 **State of the Nation Address**

 Do not hyphenate and avoid using the acronymn Sona.
 In succeeding references, use “the President, in his speech” or simply “the President said…”